 Other Sigma Bonds

 Sigma bonds are types of bonds in a molecular structure that are formed by end-to-end overlap of atomic orbitals.
 Unless this type of overlap is possible, a sigma bond may not form.
-One simple sigma bond is the one present in a H2 molecule.
-Since a H atom only has a s-orbital, the overlap will be between two s-orbitals.
+One simple sigma bond is the one present in an H2 molecule.
+Since an H atom only has an s-orbital, the overlap will be between two s-orbitals.

-An overlap between two p-orbitals is also possible.
-To form a sigma bond, the interaction should be a head-to-tail interaction, that is one lobe of one p-orbital faces one lobe of the other p-orbital, enabling the overlap as in the figure below.
+Overlap between two p-orbitals is also possible.
+To form a sigma bond, the interaction should be a head-to-tail interaction, which is one lobe of one p-orbital faces one lobe of the other p-orbital, enabling the overlap as in the figure below.